 Copyediting, also called line editing or manuscript editing, requires attention to every word and mark of punctuation in a manuscript, a thorough knowledge of the style to be followed, and the ability to make quick, logical, and defensible decisions.
 Copyeditors will ask authors about inconsistencies, facts to check, quoted material, foreign words and phrases, table of contents, and chapter/part titles.

-Copyediting is done either by a publishing company when a manuscript is accepted for publication, or by a freelance editor like myself, if you’re self-publishing.
+Copyediting is done either by a publishing company when a manuscript is accepted for publication, or by a freelance vegan memoir editor like myself, if you’re self-publishing.

-If you need to review and approve each change, I will load the document as a Google Doc and use the suggestions feature.
-Be aware that doing this will add time to your project.
+I will load the document as a Google Doc and use the comments and suggestions features.
+If you need to review and approve each minor change, be aware that doing this will add time to your project.

 I do not make manual marks on hard copies, as it’s wasteful and unnecessary.

 I may make structural/developmental suggestions, but will not make major revisions to sections, chapters, or parts of your book without your consent.

 We will go through two to three rounds of revisions before the manuscript’s finalized.
 You can then pitch your manuscript to publishers or agents, or self-publish.

 Upon signing of an agreement, you’ll email me your unformatted manuscript in Word (.docx) format including your copyright page, and we’ll have a discussion about what you might want the book to look like in terms of size and interior.
 You’ll also need to deliver any images that need to be included.
 Images, custom design requests, and footnotes will all add time to the project, but you don’t want to gloss over this stage—it makes the difference between an amateur or professional-looking book.